Golden Year Seventeen

 The Brave and The Bold #197 by Alan Brennert, Joe Staton, George Freeman, & Adrienne Roy (1983)

 –FLASHBACK: From The Brave and The Bold #197.
 Late May 1955—Batman mentions that the year isn’t yet halfway over.
 (Batman also mentions that he’s been fighting crime for fifteen years, but that’s wrong—it’s been sixteen.)
 Batman meets with Commissioner Gordon and learns that Scarecrow has been paroled (after serving fourteen years in prison) and is back to his evil ways.
 But Bruce can’t worry about that now.
 He dons a tux and attends the wedding of his ex-girlfriend Linda Page.
 We haven’t seen Linda in ten years!
 At the wedding, Scarecrow strikes, dosing the attendees with some newly invented Fear Gas.
 Batwoman and Robin show up to help amidst the chaos, but Batman is so messed-up on Fear Gas, he can’t even see them.
 Panicked, Batman visits Selina Kyle in prison and asks her to help him!
 Before long, Batwoman and Catwoman hit the streets—Batman gets special permission for her temporary release.
 The Bat and the Cat then chase down Scarecrow to Gotham University where he makes both of them run through a haze of terror.
 Catwoman finally admits to Batman that she lied about having amnesia.
 Batman is shocked, but respects her for telling the truth.
 Eventually, Batman punches out Scarecrow into unconsciousness.
-Still under the lingering effects of the Fear Gas, Batman unmasks and reveals his undying love for Catwoman.
+Still under the lingering effects of the Fear Gas, Batman unmasks, revealing both his secret ID and undying love for Catwoman.
 The Bat and the Cat embrace in a tender kiss.
 We can assume this kiss leads to something a bit more raunchy because by the end of the night Bruce and Selina are engaged to be married!
 We can also assume that Selina’s sentence is reduced and she is offered parole, which will allow for her release in a couple months.

 –REFERENCE: In The Brave and The Bold #182.
 Batman immediately changes his attitude towards Batwoman now that he is engaged to Selina, becoming cooler and more distant.
 Batwoman is saddened but gets the hint, assuming correctly that Batman’s alter ego has found a new lady love.
 Kathy vows never to become Batwoman again and will avoid contact with Batman going forward, eventually marrying someone and starting a family of her own.